Peccary

-A peccary (also javelina or skunk pig) is a medium-sized, pig-like hoofed mammal of the family Tayassuidae (New World pigs).
+Peccaries (also javelinas or skunk pigs) are pig-like ungulates of the family Tayassuidae (New World pigs).
 They are found throughout Central and South America, Trinidad in the Caribbean, and in the southwestern area of North America.
-They usually measure between 90 and 130 cm in length, and a full-grown adult usually weighs about 20 to 40 kg.
+Peccaries usually measure between 90 and 130 cm in length, and a full-grown adult usually weighs about 20 to 40 kg.
 They represent the closest relatives of the family Suidae, which contains pigs and relatives.
-Together Tayassuidae and Suidae are grouped in the Suina within the Artiodactyla (even toed ungulates).
+Together Tayassuidae and Suidae are grouped in the suborder Suina within the order Artiodactyla (even-toed ungulates).

 Peccaries are social creatures that live in herds.
-They eat roots, grubs, and a variety of foods.
+They are omnivores and eat roots, grubs, and a variety of other foods.
 They can identify each other by their strong odors.
-A group of peccaries that travel and live together is called a "squadron".
+A group of peccaries that travel and live together is called a squadron.
 A squadron of peccaries averages between six and nine members.
+They give birth year-round to an average litter of two.

-Peccaries first appeared in North America during the Miocene, and migrated into South America during the Pliocene-Pleistocene as part of the Great American Interchange.
+Peccaries first appeared in North America during the Miocene and migrated into South America during the Pliocene–Pleistocene as part of the Great American Interchange.

-They are often confused with feral domestic pigs, commonly known as "razorback" hogs in many parts of the United States, when the two occur in the wild in similar ranges.
+When the two occur in the wild in similar ranges, they are often confused with feral domestic pigs, commonly known as "razorback" hogs in many parts of the United States.

-Mayans kept herds of peccaries, using them in rituals and for food.
-They are kept as pets in many countries, in addition to being raised on farms as a source of food.
+The Maya kept herds of peccaries, using them in rituals and for food.
+They are kept as pets in many countries in addition to being raised on farms as a source of food.

 Etymology

-The word "peccary" is derived from the Carib word pakira or paquira.
+The word peccary is derived from the Carib word pakira or paquira.

 In Portuguese, a peccary is called pecari, porco-do-mato, queixada, tajaçu, among other names like Cateto or Caititu.
 In Spanish, it is called javelina, jabalí (a word also used to describe wild boar), sajino, or pecarí.
-The word "javelina" derives from the Spanish word for "wild boar".
+The word javelina derives from the Spanish word for "wild boar".
 In French Guiana and Suriname, the animal is called pakira.

 The scientific name Tayassuidae derives from the same source as the Portuguese tajaçu.